Hadname/Assembly-Language-and-System-Programming/CH4 Data Transfers, Addressing, and Arithmetic.md

 **Operand Types**

-> + Immediate - a constant interger
+> + Immediate - a constant integer
 >
 >   + value is encoded within the instruction
 >